Great Canadian Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing just a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal as well as the soybean meals found in other recipes, this looks like the profile of a kibble containing only a moderate amount of meat.

-Great Canadian Dog Food is a plant-based kibble using a moderate amount of lamb, pork and poultry meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Great Canadian is a plant-based dry dog food using a moderate amount of lamb, pork and poultry meals as its main sources of animal protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.